Professionals need to be aware of an individuals’ right to advocacy for those patients eligible within their care.

 Should you have any questions, please contact our Duty team on 029 2054 0444.

-IMCAs are a safeguard for people who lack capacity to make some important decisions.
+MCAs are a safeguard for people who lack capacity to make some important decisions.
 Under the Mental Capacity Act (2005), there is a statutory right to advocacy for those lacking capacity and “unbefriended” through the Independent Mental Capacity Advocacy Service (IMCA).

 Independent Mental Capacity Advocacy gives people who have an impairment, injury or a disability which results in them being unable to make a specific decision for themselves, the right to receive independent support and representation.